 In the Old Testament, foxes are mentioned in Judges 15.
 Samson ties torches to 300 foxes and releases them to destroy the grain fields of the Philistines.
 In Nehemiah 4:3, the evil Tobiah mocks the rebuilding of Jerusalem’s wall, saying, “What they are building—even a fox climbing up on it would break down their wall of stones!”

-In the New Testament, Jesus once uses the word picture of a fox in a negative way.
-In speaking of Herod, Jesus states, “Go tell that fox, ‘I will keep on driving out demons and healing people today and tomorrow, and on the third day I will reach my goal’” (Luke 13:32).
+Jesus once used the word picture of a fox in a negative way.
+In speaking of Herod, Jesus said, “Go tell that fox, ‘I will keep on driving out demons and healing people today and tomorrow, and on the third day I will reach my goal’” (Luke 13:32).
 Jesus calls Herod a “fox” as a rebuke of that monarch’s crafty and worthless nature.

 Song of Solomon 2:15 is a wise and beautiful verse.
 The vineyards are “in bloom”—the romance is alive and growing and preparing to bear fruit.
-The Beloved desires the “foxes” to be rounded up and destroyed—all potential threats to their relationship must be removed.
-And she specifies that the foxes are “little”—it’s the little things, the things overlooked, that often spoil things of value.
-The Beloved wants her lover, Solomon, to address and remove all dangers, obstacles, and threats to their love.
-As they pay attention to the “little things,” the lovers will continue to pursue marriage and sexual intimacy.
+But there is a need to round up the “foxes”—all potential threats to the relationship must be removed.
+The foxes are “little”—it’s the little things, the things overlooked, that often spoil things of value.
+Maintaining a good relationship takes work.
+The lovers must address potential dangers to their relationship and remove all threats to their love.
+As they pay attention to the “little things,” the lovers will be free to continue to pursue marriage and sexual intimacy.